LucaPetrescu/stackverflow-backend/README.md

 There are multiple ways of building a Top K Posts Service.
 It can be considered as a totally separate system design problem, but we will tackle it anyways.

+At a large scale perspective, we can think of the Top K Posts problem like this:

+We may have a Kafka topic (or whatever streaming service you want) that sends the metrics for a certain post to a Top K Posts Service.
+What this service does is reads the metrics from the Kafka Stream and it tabulates the metrics into a count.
+This means, that is stores the metrics for each post (upvotes/downvotes/comments etc).
+On an ongoing basis, we will need to calculate the Top K metrics (maybe we will have a formula for cummulating the votes, comments etc) and keep them sorted in a Heap.
+If the count exceeds the smallest amount in the Heap, we will need to update the Heap and Heapify.
+So what our client does, he or she will read the data from that Heap.

+**Note:** In case our Kafka Stream goes down and it needs to recover, we can use what is called as _checkpointing_ (this is a separate topic and is out of the scope of this project, but i really enjoy finding solutions to system design stuff :)) )

+**Note:** If the picture is not loading, I have included it in the project root directory.
+See design_topkservice.jpg

+However, my approach is simpler and it does not require such complexity.

-I my approach, I have used Mongo aggregation pipelines. it allowed me to make a combined query that aggregates results based on some conditions.
+I my approach, I have used Mongo aggregation pipelines.
+It allowed me to make a combined query that aggregates results based on some conditions.
 For example, I am requesting the top 10 posts with the most upvotes and the most number of comments.
-I am also making use of ```$merge``` that merges the output into the top_posts collection, updating existing posts or inserting new ones if they don’t exist.
-This way, we do not have to always create a new ```top_posts``` collection.
+I am also making use of `$merge` that merges the output into the top_posts collection, updating existing posts or inserting new ones if they don’t exist.
+This way, we do not have to always create a new `top_posts` collection.

 To make sure we retrieve the data as fast as possible, a Redis Cache was added to cahce the results.
 The cache is constanlty updated at a certain interval of time.